 What is a Year To Date Calculator?

-A year to date calculator or YTD calculator is a tool used by lenders to work out your annual income from income you earned in a part of a year.
+A year to date calculator or YTD calculator is a tool used by lenders to work out your annual income from the income you earned in a part of a year.
+It is sometimes referred to as an income annualisation calculator.

-In most cases, the banks will calculate your income from both your payslip and group certificate, and will use the lower of the two incomes in their assessment.
+In most cases, the banks will calculate your income from both your payslip and group certificate.
+They will use the lower of the two incomes in their assessment.

 How do I use the calculator?

 Follow the steps below to use the year to date income calculator:

 - Find your most recent payslip and your group certificate from the most recent financial year.

 - Enter the data from these documents into the calculator.

 - The ‘end date of most recent payslip’ refers to the end of the pay period, not the date you were paid.
 For example, if the pay period was ’06/06/2010 to 12/01/2017′ and the pay date was ’15/01/2017′, you would enter ’12/01/2017′ in the calculator.

 - If you have only just started your job this financial year or don’t want to work out your income from your group certificate then just enter ‘0’ as the ‘gross income shown on your last group certificate.’

 - Click calculate, and the calculator will then work out your annual gross income.

 - You can now deduct your base pay from this figure to work out the amount you receive each year in overtime, pre-tax allowances and other income types.

-If you have any questions about how to use the calculator then please post a question on our home loan forum.
+If you have any questions about using the calculator, please post a question on our home loan forum.

 How is YTD calculated from July to September?